-Essential Screen Skills delivers the Screen and Media Gateway to Industry School Program, proudly supported and funded by the Queensland Department of Employment, Small Business and Training and Essential Crew
+Essential Screen Skills delivers the Screen and Media project under the Gateway to Industry Schools program, which is proudly supported and funded by the Queensland Government.

 Director – Laura Clelland

 As owner of Essential Crew, Queensland’s Crew Booking Agency, Laura champions the immense talent of our Australian crew to Australian and International Productions.
 Essential Screen Skills is an extension of her long term commitment to help nurture and grow the industry.
 Laura is a Queensland based Producer and Director, passionate about creating entertaining and engaging content.
 Having freelanced in production in Queensland for over two decades, her experience began at Network 10 and has since included work on national television commercials, online series, Australian / US television series and features.
 Her passion for crew and production is evident in her ownership of Essential Crew, Essential Screen Skills and guest lecturing (freelancing and the industry) at various universities and film schools including Bond University and Griffith Film School.
 This focus on helping emerging filmmakers is demonstrated by speaking engagements and moderating panels.
 Her role on the Screen and Digital Games Industry Advisory Group for Jobs Queensland further cemented her commitment to the industry.
 Laura was one of Screen Producers Australia ‘Ones to Watch’ Alumni (2018), selected by the Australian Directors Guild delegation (2019) and selected to pitch her project at MIPTV in Cannes (Kids Live Action Pitch 2019).
 Laura is actively creating and producing high quality Australian content right here in Queensland.

 Project Manager – Moneth Montemayor